Dumped Rubbish (Fly tipping)

 - manage it properly until it's recycled or disposed of

 - always use a registered waste carrier or register to carry your own waste.
-To check if your carrier has a r registered licence, please see the Environment Agency
+To check if your carrier has a registered licence, please see the Environment Agency website.

 - keep the correct paperwork for at least two years.
-For further guidance, please see the Gov.UK website
+For further guidance, please see the Duty of Care Waste Transfer Note Form page on the Gov.UK website